EldhosePoulose/2D-Wave-Equation_A-Review/README.md

 # 2D-Wave-Equation
-This contains the Project by Matteo Delucchi about Simulation of 2D Wave Equation in R, which is Reviewed by myself.
+This section contains only the Project report by Matteo Delucchi(ZHAW, ACLS) about Simulation of 2D Wave Equation in R, which is Reviewed by Eldhose Poulose.
+Comments and recommendations are welcomed.

+Note:-
-The Simulation files are nit included in the file.
+The Simulation files are not included in the file.
 The R files are only provided upon permission from the author.